a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 		1. If they fetch data from database
 			1. If it is not changing very frequently
 			2. If it is accessed more frequently
+	2. Web Application
+		1. User profile info (say it is from database)

 ### Caching Related Challenges ###